nboufford/prov-comprehension-artifacts/README.md

 cd ..
 ```

-Check the end of this section on common Thoth pitfalls if you encounter errors regarding
+Check the end of this section on common Thoth pitfalls if you encounter errors.

 To collect provenance, first open a new terminal and start the thoth daemon by entering the following command: